About cerebral palsy

 Cerebral palsy won’t stop sports-loving Ira

-Ira’s cerebral palsy may have kept him from playing sports, but it couldn’t keep him from loving them.
+Ira’s cerebral palsy might have kept him from playing sports, but it couldn’t keep him from loving them.
 Now in college, and with his own radio program, he’s following his dreams of becoming a sports broadcaster.
+Watch Ira’s story

 Technology gives voice to teen with cerebral palsy